midwayjs/midway/CONTRIBUTING.md

 - Before you report an issue, please search for related issues.
 Make sure you are not going to open a duplicate issue.
 - Explain your purpose clearly in tags(see **Useful Tags**), title, or content.

-Egg group members will confirm the purpose of the issue, replace more accurate tags for it, identify related milestone, and assign developers working on it.
+MidwayJs group members will confirm the purpose of the issue, replace more accurate tags for it, identify related milestone, and assign developers working on it.
 Tags can be divided into two groups, `type` and `scope`.

 - type: What kind of issue, e.g. `feature`, `bug`, `documentation`, `performance`, `support` ...